If your organization requires higher level of security, 2FA Enforce upon logging in GEVME platform is required.

 How to set up 2FA through Authenticator App?

-You can use Google Authenticator a default method of 2-step verification for your organization.
+You can use any authenticator app as a default method of 2-step verification for your organization.
 Follow the below steps to setup:

 2. Click on the user icon on the top right-hand corner of the screen, Select “Admin Console”.
 Under "Account", choose "Security":